 Here’s a delicious recipe for fideo (the spanish word for noodles) and vegetables.

 This delightful dish is made in a large skillet.
-The vegetables are cut into bite size pieces, even the onions which adds beautiful color to the dish and texture as well.
+The vegetables are cut into bite size pieces which add beautiful color to the dish and texture as well.

-When shopping for fideo pasta at the grocery store, the first place I check for the noodles is in the Hispanic or Mexican Food section.
+When shopping for fideo pasta at the grocery store, the first place I like to check for the noodles is in the Hispanic or Mexican Food section.

-The bags of fideo pasta in this section may say “Fideo” or the may say “Vermicelli”; the packages are fairly small which is nice (there’s a picture of this package of fideo below).
+The bags of fideo pasta in this section may say “Fideo” or they may say “Vermicelli”; the packages are fairly small which is nice (there’s a picture of this package of fideo below).

-On the regular pasta aisle at the grocery store, there is generally a larger bag of short pieces of vermicelli noodles although it may not say “fideo” on the package it works great for this recipe.
+On the regular pasta aisle at the grocery store, there is generally a larger bag of short pieces of vermicelli noodles.
+Although it may not say “fideo” on the package it works great for this recipe.

-This fideo recipe doesn’t include meat but I’ve made it before with hamburger and it’s really good.
+This fideo recipe doesn’t include meat but I’ve made it before with ground beef and it’s really good.

 It’s great for a side dish or even a main dish.

-And if you happen to pack your lunch, it warms up nicely in the microwave too.
+And if you happen to pack your lunch for work, it warms up nicely in the microwave too.